Car seat laws and regulations in Singapore

 This refers back to the manufacturer’s guidance on the product.
 The manual for a child restraint can hold a lot of information, so don’t throw it out!
 ‘Appropriate to their height and weight’ can mean different things from one child restraint to the next.
 For instance, the Cosco Scenera NEXT has a weight limit of 2.3kg to 18kg, while the mifold has a weight limit of 18kg to 45kg.

-How does the law apply to a taxi?
+How does the Singapore Road Traffic Law apply to a taxi?

 Under the law, taxis are exempt from the laws on car seats.
 This is due to the law being written in the 70’s.
 Surprise surprise, taxis are not exempt from the laws of physics and your children are at equal risk of death and injury if they travel without a child restraint.
 It’s pretty ubiquitous, globally - as an example, Australia and the UK exempts taxis from car seat requirements too.
 The justification back in the 70’s (that’s when the law was started!) was that “it would not be reasonable or practical for public transport vehicles to carry a number and variety of child seats of different sizes.”